-One of the most frequent questions I am asked is, “how long will it take to develop my new product?”.
-Everyone, of course, wants to know when they can expect to have their product ready to go on store shelves.
+One of the most frequent questions I am asked is, “when can I expect to have my product ready to go on store shelves?”

 This is a complex question with one simple answer: much longer than you think it will take, regardless of how much experience you have.
 But this article will definitely help you narrow it down more precisely.

 The two key variables that will determine how long it takes you to get your product to market are the product complexity and you.
 This includes your skills, your money, your available time, your motivation, and so on.